 5Regulatory ownership across destination markets

 ⚠️ This is the decision new private-label distributors most often get wrong.
-Regulatory ownership has different default structures in different markets:
+Regulatory ownership has different default structures by market:

-- United States (FDA 510(k)): Either the manufacturer or the brand owner can be the 510(k) holder.
-The most cost-effective approach for new private-label brands is for the manufacturer to hold the 510(k) and provide a Letter of Authorization (LoA) to the brand owner, who acts as importer of record.
+- United States (FDA 510(k)): either the manufacturer or the brand owner can be the 510(k) holder.
+The most cost-effective approach for new brands is usually for the manufacturer to hold the 510(k) and provide a Letter of Authorization to the brand owner, who acts as importer of record.

-- European Union (MDR 2017/745): Manufacturer responsibility under MDR is non-transferable; the manufacturer name appears on the labeling and EUDAMED.
-Non-EU manufacturers must designate an EU Authorized Representative (EC REP).
-Brand owners typically partner with an EC REP service to manage EU compliance.
+- European Union (MDR 2017/745): manufacturer responsibility is non-transferable; the manufacturer name appears on the labeling and in EUDAMED.
+Non-EU manufacturers must designate an EU Authorized Representative (EC REP), and brand owners typically partner with an EC REP service.

-- Brazil (ANVISA): Local legal entity required as the certificate holder.
-Brand owners must establish a Brazilian subsidiary or partner with a local registration holder.
+- Brazil (ANVISA): a local legal entity is required as the certificate holder — establish a subsidiary or partner with a local registration holder.

-- China (NMPA): Local legal entity required.
-Brand owners typically register through a Chinese partner who acts as the NMPA certificate holder.
+- China (NMPA): a local legal entity is required; brand owners typically register through a Chinese partner acting as the certificate holder.

-- Australia (TGA): Sponsor (typically the brand owner or local agent) must be Australian-resident.
+- Australia (TGA): the sponsor (brand owner or local agent) must be Australian-resident.

-MedLinket supports OEM partners with 510(k) Letters of Authorization, CE technical-file documentation, and ISO 10993 reports — but the decision about who holds the certificate in each destination market is the brand owner's, with significant tax, customs, and liability implications.
+MedLinket supports OEM partners with 510(k) Letters of Authorization, CE technical-file documentation and ISO 10993 reports — but who holds the certificate in each market is the brand owner's decision, with significant tax, customs and liability implications.
+For the verification protocol — how Letters of Authorization work, how to verify a Notified Body, what documentation to demand — see the Compliance Guide.

 6Sterile vs non-sterile portfolio strategy

-Sterile-coded variants (MedLinket "-S-" suffix) carry an 8–15% per-piece cost premium over non-sterile equivalents but unlock NICU, OR, catheterization-lab, and imaging-frequent ICU markets that non-sterile variants cannot serve.
-Most successful private-label brands run a two-line strategy: non-sterile variants for general ward and Holter volume, sterile variants for premium clinical channels at higher per-piece margins.
+Sterile-coded variants (the "-S-" suffix) carry a modest per-piece premium over non-sterile equivalents but unlock NICU, OR, cath-lab and imaging-frequent ICU channels that non-sterile cannot serve.
+Most successful private-label brands run a two-line strategy: non-sterile for general-ward and Holter volume, sterile for premium clinical channels at higher per-piece margin.

 7Lead time and capacity reservation

-- Sample lead time: 5–10 working days for existing SKUs
+- Sample lead time: roughly 5–10 working days for existing SKUs.

-- Rush capacity: requires advance annual capacity-reservation agreement
+- Rush capacity: requires an advance annual capacity-reservation agreement.

-For brands committing to consistent monthly volume, annual capacity reservation with minimum monthly draws is worth negotiating — it typically unlocks 5–10% pricing improvement versus spot ordering and protects against capacity squeeze during peak demand seasons.
+For brands committing to steady monthly volume, an annual capacity reservation with minimum monthly draws is worth negotiating — it typically improves pricing versus spot ordering and protects against capacity squeezes in peak seasons.

 8Quality clause and complaint-response framework